mschwartz/assembly-tutorial/README.md

 In this tutorial, I will cover the basics of programming the x64/AMD64 CPU in assembly language.
 As I progress, you will see how the CPU is really a glorified version of CARDIAC!

-## Bits, Bytes, Words, and Nuamber Bases
+## Bits, Bytes, Words, and Number Bases

 The smallest piece of information that a CPU processes is a "bit."
 A bit is a small integer or boolean type value, either 0 (off/false) or 1 (on/true).